Billy Elliot the Musical: Awards and nominations

 The West End production was nominated for nine 2006 Laurence Olivier Awards and won four, including Best New Musical.
 At age thirteen, Liam Mower was the youngest actor to win the award, and the actors playing Billy were the first to win the award in a shared capacity.
-Lomas, Maguire, and Mower also jointly received the Theatre Goers' Choice Award 2005 for The Most Promising Newcomer.
-The production also won The Evening Standard Award 2005, among others.
+James Lomas, George Maguire, and Mower also jointly received the Theatre Goers' Choice Award in 2006 for Newcomer of the Year.
+The production also won Best Musical at the Evening Standard Theatre Awards in 2006, among others.
 The Sydney production was nominated for eleven 2008 Helpmann Awards and won seven, including Best Musical.

 The Sydney production was nominated for three 2007 Sydney Theatre Awards and won all three including Best Production of a Musical.
 The Melbourne production was nominated for twelve 2008 Green Room Awards and won six, including Best Production Music Theatre.
 The Broadway production received 15 Tony Award nominations in 2009, tied with The Producers for the most nominations ever received by a single show, although this was surpassed in 2016 by Hamilton with 16 nominations.
-It won ten Tony Awards, including the Best Musical.
-The lead actor award was shared by the three boys who opened in the title role, marking the first time in Tony history the award has been shared by three actors.
+It won ten Tony Awards, including the Best Musical at the 63rd Tony Awards.
+The lead actor award was shared by David Alvarez, Trent Kowalik and Kiril Kulish, the three boys who opened in the title role, marking the first time in Tony history the award has been shared by three actors.
 The production also won in all ten of its Drama Desk Awards nominations, including Outstanding Musical.
-It garnered ten 2008–09 Outer Critics Circle Awards nominations, winning seven, including Outstanding New Broadway Musical, as well as receiving an honorary Special Achievement Award for its three Billys.
-The six juvenile principals were recognized with an honorary Young Artist Award as Outstanding Broadway Musial Ensemble.
+It garnered ten 2008–09 Outer Critics Circle Awards nominations, winning seven, including Outstanding New Broadway Musical, as well as receiving an honorary Special Achievement Award for Alvarez, Kowalik and Kulish.
+The six juvenile principals (Alvarez, Kowalik, Kulish, David Bologna, Frank Dolce and Erin Whyland) were recognized with an honorary Young Artist Award for Outstanding Broadway Musical Ensemble at the 30th Young Artist Awards.